-Another in our series of posts about some of the children being supported in school by the Pupils Support Fund: Meet Laban…
+Another in our series of posts about the children being helped by the Pupil Support Fund: Meet Laban.

 Laban has four brothers and one sister and they live with their mother and grandmother, approximately 2 kilometres from Iruhuura Trading Centre.
 He walks to school, and back home home again, each day.